 Getting to Israel cheaply is obviously important for a lot of tourists who visit Israel, particularly amid rising air fares.
-Whilst it may seem obvious, there are a number of ways to dramatically decrease the cost of your flights to Israel and after our recent article about the best ways to visit Israel on a budget, we publish this guide of the best ways to get to Israel cheaply with some general tips that you might find helpful in planning your trip.
+While it may seem obvious, there are a number of ways to dramatically decrease the cost of your flights to Israel and after our recent article about the best ways to visit Israel on a budget, we publish this guide of the best ways to get to Israel cheaply with some general tips that you might find helpful in planning your trip.
 We’ve broken it down depending on where you’re coming from, and then at the end are some general tips.

 Getting Cheaply to Israel from the USA or Canada